hardymathieu/xmtp-you-up/README.md

 # Need
 I have a little (linux) computer that runs litte tasks for me, like [taking custody of my NFTs](https://github.com/hardymathieu/nftsave)
 Sometimes it dies, and because it's hidden away somewhere and I don't need to do stuff with it daily, sometimes I don't notice.
-But that means I miss NFT backups, or adding stuff to my a notion table for me (which it is also tasked with doing)
+But that means I miss NFT backups, or adding stuff to a notion table for me (which it is also tasked with doing)

 I want to know that it's dead.
 The easiest way is for it to let me know it's still there.
 A bit like the [canary thing](https://en.wikipedia.org/wiki/Warrant_canary).